junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 When the light bursts so bright and desperate, it changes colors, it shines red and bloody, like a wound of the space.
 Like the bleeding mark on the chest of a thorn bird, whose final song echoes with a sonorous melody as the sharpest thorn pierces its heart.
 The power and intensity are so strong and insistent, they can cut through everything.

-They cuts the divide thin, I push through.
+They cut the divide thin, I push through.
 There he is, Dean.
 But dying.
 Almost always, dying.
 Even more so, when I'm around.

 More so, when the tear is open, and danger seeps through.